Learning How to Rest

 Quality alone time; secluded self-care is a precious thing.
 Social rest isn't about isolation; rather, it's about intentional solitude it's about choosing yourself.

-Self care rituals; engage in activities that nourish your soul.
+Self-care rituals; engage in activities that nourish your soul.
 Run a bath, light some candles, and put on a playlist or some calming music.
 Do some yoga at home, pop on your favorite movie, or cook yourself a delicious meal.
 The simplest things can have the biggest impact on your well-being because they are so effortless to do.
 If you know you have a busy week ahead plan some time for self-care in whatever form you choose to recharge.

 Nature and friendships; go for a stroll with a close friend, or walk in nature on your own simply noticing sounds, colours, and how you feel.
 Stepping away from the noise and getting into the fresh air helps to ground you and reconnect you to yourself and nature.